 Over the years, numerous other proposals have been advanced for dividing time into units of 10, with the common thread being that there’s always a basic unit of time (whether or not it’s called an “hour”) that lasts 1/10 of a day.
 To deal with the problem of that being a rather unwieldy period of time, smaller units have been proposed, such as the “centiday” or “decihour,” which would be 1/100 of a day, or about 14 minutes according to current measures.
 Multiples of 2 and 4 centidays are close enough to current half-hours and hours to give a reasonable means of making mental conversions.

-One exception to the “centiday” solution is Internet Time, a standard promoted by Swiss watchmaker Swatch.
-In Swatch’s system, the day is divided evenly into 1000 units called “.beats”; each .beat lasts 1 minute, 26.4 seconds.
-Internet Time is designed to be universal, rather than local—so if you say an event is going to occur at @435 .beats (which is how Internet Time is notated), that represents a fixed time that works anywhere in the world.
-Beat 0 is defined as midnight in Biel, Switzerland, where the Swatch headquarters is located.
-The downside to the lack of time zones, of course, is that Internet Time has no consistent relationship to the cycle of the sun; you simply have to memorize what .beat range constitutes periods such as “morning,” “afternoon,” and “evening” in your local area—and then recalculate if you travel.
+One exception to the “centiday” solution was Internet Time, a standard briefly promoted by Swiss watchmaker Swatch.
+In Swatch’s system, the day was divided evenly into 1000 units called “.beats”; each .beat lasts 1 minute, 26.4 seconds.
+Internet Time was designed to be universal, rather than local—so if you say an event is going to occur at @435 .beats (which is how Internet Time was notated), that would represent a fixed time that works anywhere in the world.
+Beat 0 was defined as midnight in Biel, Switzerland, where the Swatch headquarters is located.
+The downside to the lack of time zones, of course, was that Internet Time had no consistent relationship to the cycle of the sun; you simply had to memorize what .beat range constituted periods such as “morning,” “afternoon,” and “evening” in your local area—and then recalculate if you travel.
 A bunch of Swatch watches, and a few other devices, displayed Internet Time back in the late 1990s and early 2000s, but to say the least, it didn’t catch on.

-This illustrates another problem with any decimalized time system: where and when do you start counting from?
+Internet Time illustrates another problem with any decimalized time system: where and when do you start counting from?
 By international agreement, all time zones around the world are calculated based on Greenwich Mean Time, that is, the time on an arbitrary line of longitude running through Greenwich, England, that we’ve designated the Prime Meridian.
-But just as Internet Time measures from a different starting point, any decimal time measurement will have to declare some location as the “starting point,” and either calculate local time zones accordingly or bypass the whole notion of local time as Swatch did and let everyone fend for themselves.
+But just as Internet Time measured from a different starting point, any decimal time measurement must declare some location as the “starting point,” and either calculate local time zones accordingly or bypass the whole notion of local time as Swatch did and let everyone fend for themselves.

 Remembering Z Day